kociumba/kutils/README.md

 - image previews in chat, when hovering over an image

 > [!NOTE]
-> Since v0.0.3 any imgui windows from kutils, will save there size, position etc. and restore
+> Since v0.0.3 any imgui windows from kutils, will save their size, position etc. and restore
 > them on next launch.

 Basically done features 🤷: